Quantco/glum/docs/contributing.rst

 Releases
 --------------------------------------------------

 - We make package releases infrequently, but usually any time a new non-trivial feature is contributed or a bug is fixed.
 To make a release, just open a PR that updates the change log with the current date.
-Once that PR is approved and merged, you can create a new release on [GitHub](https://github.com/Quantco/quantcore.glm/releases/new).
+Once that PR is approved and merged, you can create a new release on [GitHub](https://github.com/Quantco/glum/releases/new).
 Use the version from the change log as tag and copy the change log entry into the release description.
 New releases on GitHub are automatically deployed to the QuantCo conda channel.

 Install for development
 --------------------------------------------------

-The first step is to set up a conda environment and install quantcore.glm in editable mode.
+The first step is to set up a conda environment and install glum in editable mode.
 ::

    # First, make sure you have conda-forge as your primary conda channel: